-[17] The Supreme Court noted that, where there is significant delay coupled with significant prejudice, then it might well be appropriate to refuse leave even though the appeal appeared to be strongly arguable.

-[18] This Court notes that the delay in these appeals is 10 days.
-The Corporation has confirmed that the delay in these appeals is relatively minor, and that the Corporation has not suffered any specific prejudice due to the delay in lodgement of these appeals.
-The Court is not aware of any prejudice or hardship to others with a legitimate interest in the outcome of the present appeals.
+- [17] The Supreme Court noted that, where there is significant delay coupled with significant prejudice, then it might well be appropriate to refuse leave even though the appeal appeared to be strongly arguable. - [18] This Court notes that the delay in this case is 10 days.
+The Corporation has confirmed that the delay in this case is relatively minor, and that the Corporation has not suffered any specific prejudice due to the delay in lodgement of this appeal.
+The Court is not aware of any prejudice or hardship to others with a legitimate interest in the outcome of the present appeal.